Bonding - Link Aggregation

 symmetric_hash_enable = FALSE.

-You can set a unique hash seed for each switch to help avoid hash polarization.
+You can set a unique hash seed for each switch to avoid hash polarization.
 See Configure a Hash Seed to Avoid Hash Polarization.

 Create a Bond